ximenean/angular-styleguide/README.md

     *Why?*: DOM manipulation can be difficult to test, debug, and there are often better ways (e.g. CSS, animations, templates)

-### Provide a Unique Directive Prefix
+### Provide jhc as a Unique Directive Prefix
 ###### [Style [Y073](#style-y073)]

-  - Provide a short, unique and descriptive directive prefix such as `acmeSalesCustomerInfo` which would be declared in HTML as `acme-sales-customer-info`.
+  - Provide jhc as a short, unique and descriptive directive prefix such as `jhcSalesCustomerInfo` which would be declared in HTML as `acme-sales-customer-info`.

     *Why?*: The unique short prefix identifies the directive's context and origin.
 For example a prefix of `cc-` may indicate that the directive is part of a CodeCamper app while `acme-` may indicate a directive for the Acme company.